-Please bear with us as we are updating the website.
-It's still a work in progress.
+Please bear with us as we are periodically updating the website.
 Please check back frequently.

 I also want you to have a chance to get to know me and why I'm still the right person for the job of Garland County Judge.
-The number one thing I want you to know is this: even though I'm running for a third term, I am not a run-of-the-mill politician; anyone who knows me or have had dealings with me will tell you that.
+The number one thing I want you to know is this: even though I'm currently serving as County Judge, I am not a run-of-the-mill politician; anyone who knows me or have had dealings with me will tell you that.
 I am a business person who cares about the welfare of the citizens of the county and how our tax dollars are put to work.
-I hope my record of work will give you the reason to vote for me for another term since there are major projects to finish.
+I hope my record of work and accomplishments will give you the reason to vote for me for another term since there are major projects to finish.
 Please visit the other pages of this website to learn more about me and the record that I will run on.
 I will continue to work hard for you and appreciate the opportunity to continue that work.
 I still need your support and your vote.
 The challenges facing this county will require all of us working together.
 Please visit this website often to receive factual information about the campaign along with Garland County issues and projects.
+All too frequently, misinformation and rumors abound.
+Always feel free to contact me if you have questions.

-If you have questions or want to know where I stand on an issue I invite you to email me at firstname.lastname@example.org.
+If you have questions or want to know where I stand on an issue I invite you to email me at email@example.com.
 I'll try to answer your questions as quickly as possible.
 I'm just urging people to remember that yes, I'm running for re-election, but the majority of my time continues to be fulfilling the job of your current County Judge.
 So, give me a little time to answer campaign emails.
 I'd also be honored to come and speak to your church, civic or business group and get to know some of my neighbors a little better.
-I think once you meet me, hear the record of what we have accomplished together along with my ideas about fiscal responsibility and working cooperatively with the City of Hot Springs while maintaining autonomy for the County that you'll be ready to continue my employment as your Garland County Judge.
+I think once you meet me, hear the record of what we have accomplished together along with my ideas about fiscal responsibility and working cooperatively with all our other cities and communities within Garland County, while maintaining autonomy for the County, that you'll be ready to continue my employment as your Garland County Judge.

 The chief executive officer for county government in Arkansas is the County Judge.
 As chief executive the judge authorized and approves the disbursement of all appropriated county funds, operates the system of county roads, administers ordinances enacted by the Quorum Court, has custody of county property, accepts grants from federal, state, public and private sources, hires county employees except those persons employed by other elected officials of the county, and presides over the Quorum Court without a vote, but with the power to veto.
 (A.C.A. § 14-14-1001 through 1103)